 Students often come to NYU Wagner looking to make a difference with sustainable transportation.
 They want to design “walkable” communities.
 They want to make roadways bicycle-friendly.
 They want to make mass transit more efficient.
 What they get at NYU Wagner, however, reaches far beyond a single skillset.
 We train our students to see the social implications of transportation.
 We train them to look at data and see opportunities to improve lives as well as infrastructure.
 We train them to weigh the costs and benefits of potential solutions in order to find the most sustainable approach with the greatest positive outcomes.

-From the practicable research coming out of our Rudin Center for Transportation Policy and Management, to the alumni who serve as key decision makers in cities across the world, we are having an impact on the way public service leaders are thinking about transportation today.
+From the practical research coming out of our Rudin Center for Transportation Policy and Management to the alumni who serve as key decision makers in cities across the world, we are having an impact on the way public service leaders are thinking about transportation today.
 Our students are engaging in real world issues around cities and mobility, information technology in transportation, and access to mass transit—and using the entire toolkit of analysis, policy, and management we provide to craft, fund, and implement plans with huge impact.